 And not by accident.
 Trikeri was indeed an island that once climbed the mountain.
 The original settlement was on the island of Palia (old) Trikeri.
 But the pirate raids forced the inhabitants to climb the mountain towards the end of the 16th century.

 Because of its isolation, Trikeri particularly developed shipping.
-At the time of the Revolution, it had one of the largest merchant fleets.
-It participated in the Revolution of 1821 offering ships and sailors.
-After the suppression of the revolution in Pelion, the latter continued in the region of Trikeri.
+At the time of the Revolution of 1821, it had one of the largest merchant fleets.
+It participated offering ships and sailors.
+After the suppression of the Revolution in the rest of Pelion, it continued in the region of Trikeri.

 Witnesses of bygone glory of Trikeri are its mansions.
 Most of them dilapidated, they are patiently waiting for their revival.

 I left the group and wandered in the village for photos, not meeting anyone.
 Until I saw some old women sitting in front of their homes.
 I asked which way was the church of the Holy Trinity and they showed me.
 But since they saw me going elsewhere, they cried that I was going the wrong way.
 I replied that on my way I wanted to photograph the old houses.
 And then one says to the others:

 Obviously here we are far from the mansions – goldmines of the ‘classic’ Pelion, which from ‘shacks’ became sought-after and luxurious guesthouses.
 But who knows what the future holds?
 Someday also Trikeri will be discovered and the ‘shacks’ will be called ‘mansions’.
 For good; For bad?